gilmiriam/AwesomeAPIexercise/README.md

 - Delete users

 The considerations for the exercises are:
+- You can use the database service of docker-compose as a manual test, but you need to do the automated tests

 - The application have to be well tested in order to cover all edge cases and not only the happy path